gschoppe/pidora/README.md

 <tt>reboot</tt>
 6.	open your browser to the IP address of the device (or 127.0.0.1, if you are working from the device directly)

 That's it for the installation.
-Now let's configure our machine to automatically launch the web browser and pianobar.

 Contact me
 ==========